What is Injury?

 Common injuries include: poisonings, fractures, open wounds, sprains and strains, etc. The agents or forces causing these injuries are referred to as the external cause of injury and include, but are not limited to: motor vehicle crashes, falls, fires, firearms, poisonings, drownings, suffocation, animal bites, and recreational and sports-related activities.

-Injuries are the leading cause of death among Florida residents ages 1–44 and the fifth leading cause of death overall, after cancer, heart disease, other natural causes, and chronic lower respiratory diseases (Florida Vital Statistics).
-In 2011, injuries claimed 12,364 lives and accounted for 7.2% of all resident deaths.
+Unintentional injuries are the leading cause of death among Florida residents ages 1–44 and the fourth leading cause of death overall, after cancer, heart disease, and chronic lower respiratory diseases (Florida Vital Statistics Annual Report 2012).
+In 2012, injuries claimed 13,017 lives and accounted for 6.8% of all resident deaths.

 |US||FL||CA||TX||NY||IL||FL vs. US|